Updating LidRun

 How do I check for updates manually?

-Click the LidRun menu bar icon, open Settings, and select Check for Updates.
+Click the LidRun menu bar icon, open Settings, and click Check for Updates.
+LidRun also checks on its own about once a day, so most people never need to do this by hand.

 LidRun says an update is available but it won't install — what do I do?